 Thank you for your continued support in our ongoing efforts to be the best Camp possible!
 Thank you for your patience as we continue to navigate and reform treasured traditions at TAW.

-These cohesive small groups melt away age differences at camp, creating a strong sense of sisterhood and pride among and within the three tribes.
+The teams at camp are cohesive small groups that melt away age differences at camp, creating a strong sense of sisterhood and pride among and within the three teams.
 By encouraging a healthy spirit of competition, our campers learn to set goals, to coach each other, and to support and cheer on their sisters!
-By practicing proper sportsmanship, these games provide a common thread among tribe members but never break the bond of tribal unity.
+By practicing proper sportsmanship, these games provide a common thread among team members but never break the bond of team unity.

 Allowing for the opportunity of natural mentorship to develop, each team elects two co-council members and two head cheerleaders to lead and organize the members for various activities throughout the session.
 By the lake, with all of camp surrounding the Council Fire, ceremonies led by the council of each team are held to initiate new members or to signify the start of building new relationships.
 These three teams are among Ton-A-Wandah’s oldest and most revered traditions, with membership passed down from mother to daughter, aunt to niece, sister to sister.

 With the campfire blazing, campers join in song and dance and listen to old Ton-A-Wandah legends, imparting a strong connection to tradition at Ton-A-Wandah.